-Consolidated net sales for the fiscal year ended November 30, 2017 increased by \$218,934 or 0.7%, to \$29,775,277 as compared to net sales of \$29,556,343 for the fiscal year ended November 30, 2016.
+Consolidated net sales for the fiscal year ended November 30, 2018 increased by \$2,596,753 or 8.7%, to \$32,372,030 as compared to net sales of \$29,775,277 for the fiscal year ended November 30, 2017.
 We attribute the increase to an increase in business with new customers as well as additional business with existing customers.

-Our gross profit for the fiscal year ended November 30, 2017 increased by \$47,921 to \$7,510,496, or 0.6%, as compared to \$7,462,575 for the fiscal year ended November 30, 2016.
-Gross margin as a percentage of net sales remained flat at 25.2% for the fiscal year ended November 30, 2017 compared to 25.2% for the fiscal year ended November 30, 2016.
-Profit margins in 2016 and 2017 have been impacted as a result of certain of our customers, who are some of the biggest buyers of components, demanding the lowest prices for our products.
+Our gross profit for the fiscal year ended November 30, 2018 increased by \$772,702 to \$8,283,198, or 10.3%, as compared to \$7,510,496 for the fiscal year ended November 30, 2017.
+Gross margin as a percentage of net sales increased to 25.6% for the fiscal year ended November 30, 2018 compared to 25.2% for the fiscal year ended November 30, 2017.
+The increase can be attributed to an increase in sales volume as well as certain products being sold at a higher profit margin.
+Profit margins in 2017 and 2018 have been impacted as a result of certain of our customers, who are some of the biggest buyers of components, demanding the lowest prices for our products.
 Our industry will continue to receive pressure from customers for price reductions.
 Some of them further demand periodic price reductions on a quarterly or semi-annual basis, as opposed to annual fixed pricing.
 We work with electronic manufacturing service subcontractor customers who manufacture products for other customers who do not have their own manufacturing operations.
 At times we are not able to recover these price reductions from our suppliers.
 The Company has agreements with these subcontractor customers to provide periodic cost reductions through rebates in the amount of 5%.
 These reductions only affect future shipments of our products, and do not affect existing orders.
 These reductions can have a negative impact on our profit margins since they reduce the amount of commissions we can earn.
 Even though this rebate can impact the Company's gross profit margin, these subcontractor customers represent very significant potential growth for the Company, because they can help the Company become an approved supplier at the customers they manufacture for, and they purchase our components for these customers.
 We believe it would be very difficult for the Company to achieve business at these customers without the help of these subcontractor customers.
+During Fiscal 2018, the Company was impacted by tariff costs on certain products imported from China, which went into effect as of July 6, 2018.
+The Company has been able to pass along a portion of these costs to its customers.
+The Company is also moving some customer deliveries directly to Hong Kong in order to mitigate some of these costs.
+In the first half of 2019, the Company expects the effects of the tariffs to be similar to 2018.

-Selling and shipping expenses for the fiscal year ended November 30, 2017 was \$2,527,599, an increase of \$17,264, or less than 1%, as compared to \$2,510,335 for the fiscal year ended November 30, 2016.
-We attribute the increase to hiring additional salespeople to grow the business, as well as increases in selling expenses such as freight, shipping and printing expenses, offset by a decrease in commissions, travel and entertainment expenses and advertising expenses.
+Selling and shipping expenses for the fiscal year ended November 30, 2018 was \$2,649,456, an increase of \$121,857, or 4.8%, as compared to \$2,527,599 for the fiscal year ended November 30, 2017.
+We attribute the increase to increases in selling expenses such as commission expenses, travel and entertainment expenses, and auto expenses, offset by a decrease in freight out and shipping expenses.